I'm a Tapas Junkie

 Before you start ordering (or planning your party menu), make sure you know a few basic pieces of vocabulary so you know what to expect.

-- allioli or aioli is a mayonnaise-like sauce made with garlic and oil
+- allioli or aioli: mayonnaise-like sauce made with garlic and oil

-- al pil-pil means "with spicy pepper sauce"
+- al pil-pil: cooked with spicy pepper sauce

-- al salsa negra means "with black peppercorn sauce"
+- al salsa negra: cooked with black peppercorn sauce

-- mixta means "mixed," such as a salad or a paella with many ingredients
+- mixta: mixed (such as a salad or a paella with many ingredients)

 If you learn the terms above, along with the words for some basic ingredients, you'll be able to figure out almost any menu item just from its name!